 Structural Equation Modelling

-- be familiar with the statistical and theoretical underpinnings of SEM;
+- be familiar with the statistical and theoretical underpinnings of structural equation modelling

 Target Group: RS & PGR